List of The Unit episodes

 The Unit is an American drama television series.
 It began airing on CBS on March 7, 2006, in the United States, as a mid-season replacement.
 Created by David Mamet, The Unit follows a top-secret United States Army special forces team and their missions abroad, in addition to the effect their careers have on their wives and girlfriends.
-The Unit began its first season on March 7, 2006 and concluded on May 16, 2006; the second season debuted on September 19, 2006 and completed on May 8, 2007.
-The third season started on September 25, 2007, with a hiatus occurring after the 11th episode due to 2007–08 Writers Guild of America strike.
+The Unit began its first season on March 7, 2006, and concluded on May 16, 2006; the second season debuted on September 19, 2006, and completed on May 8, 2007.
+The third season started on September 25, 2007, with a hiatus occurring after the 11th episode due to the 2007–08 Writers Guild of America strike.
 The show was picked up for a fourth season by CBS on May 12, 2008.
-The fourth season began on September 28, 2008 and ended on May 10, 2009, which was also the series finale as the show was not renewed for a fifth season.
+The fourth season began on September 28, 2008, and ended on May 10, 2009, which was also the series finale as the show was not renewed for a fifth season.
 A total of 69 episodes of the series aired.

 The first three seasons have been released to Region 1 DVD by 20th Century Fox in the form of individual season box sets, which include deleted scenes, behind-the-scenes featurettes, and commentaries.
 20th Century Fox has also released both sets to Region 2 DVD in the United Kingdom.
-Season four was released to Region 1 on September 29, 2009 and was released on February 22, 2010 in Region 2.
+Season four was released to Region 1 on September 29, 2009, and was released on February 22, 2010, in Region 2.